Earth Notes: On Website Technicals (2020-02)Updated 2022-10-23.

 I disabled the

 blockquote quotes graphic to keep the desktop CSS small enough overall.
-As it happens this feature wasn't playing that well with dark mode anyway.
+As it happens this feature was not playing well with dark mode anyway.

 2020-02-15: Review Problems